Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Results

 \subsection{Neural Networks for Treatment Response Prediction}

 If the five aforementioned parameters can be measured, they can be used as inputs to the model, while all other parameters are set to typical patient values, allowing simulation of treatment outcomes.

-To evaluate the robustness of our tumor-immune mathematical model to parameter uncertainty, we generated 5,000 virtual patients by sampling patient-specific values for the five aforementioned parameters from known physiological ranges (Kirouac et al. 2023).
-For each patient, we then created a corresponding noisy parameter set by drawing values from a normal distribution centered at the true parameter values, with standard deviations proportional to the width of each parameter's range.
+To assess the robustness of model-based response classification to parameter uncertainty, we introduced additive Gaussian noise to the subset of five key patient-specific parameters identified by sensitivity analysis (\(N\), \(k_{b1}\), \(k_{b2}\), \(k_{e}^{CD8}\), and \(B50_{CD8}\)).
+For each virtual patient, noisy parameter values were generated by sampling from normal distributions centered at the true parameter values, with standard deviations equal to 5\%, 10\%, 25\%, or 50\% of the biologically feasible parameter ranges reported by Kirouac et al.~(2023).
+These noise levels are not intended to model any specific experimental measurement process.
+Rather, they are designed to probe the limits of predictive performance under increasing uncertainty, including regimes in which parameter imprecision is large relative to biological variability (e.g.\ due to sparse, indirect, or noisy clinical measurements).
+This analysis therefore evaluates how sensitive mechanistic predictions are to parameter accuracy, and identifies conditions under which direct model-based classification may break down.
 Each patient was simulated under multiple treatment scenarios (no treatment, and CAR-T cell therapies with varying CD4:CD8 ratios) using both the true and noisy parameter sets.
 We classified treatment outcomes (complete response vs. non-response) for both parameter sets and assessed the consistency between them to quantify the model’s robustness.

+As parameter uncertainty increases, the mechanistic model’s ability to correctly classify treatment response (CR vs.\ NR) deteriorates rapidly (Table~\ref{tab:noise_levels_summary}).
+This degradation would be most consequential in regions of parameter space near any CR/NR decision boundary, where small errors can flip predicted outcomes.
+Notably, these are precisely the regimes in which predictive confidence is most clinically relevant: patients whose outcomes are sensitive to small changes in immune expansion or antigen dynamics are those for whom treatment selection and stratification are most challenging.
+In the remainder of this section, we therefore focus on the noisiest setting (50\% of the biological parameter range) as a worst-case scenario to assess predictive limits under high uncertainty.